Bharadwaj-R/Control-LED-using-Arduino-Cloud/README.md

 <br/>

 ***Motivation Behind the Project :***
 I learnt the basics of Cloud Computing, and wanted to explore the applications of it in IoT.
 But Arduino Uno is not suitable for this as it can't connect to internet.
 The next low-cost alternative I found out was NodeMCU with ESP8266 WiFi chip.
 This simple project was done by me as the first step in exploring the world of WiFi enabled chips and IoT cloud.
-Hope you like my project and if you do, then please star the project and consider following me.
+Hope you like my project and if you do, please star the project and consider following me.

 Visit [My GitHub Profile](https://github.com/Bharadwaj-R) for more projects on Arduino, NodeMCU and other Embedded Development boards.